Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Does it leak or sweat onto my skin and furniture?+

-The 5mm sport-grade flex-shell outer wipes clean and contains surface condensation, with twelve sealed PCM pods inside.
+The 5mm sport-grade flex-shell outer wipes clean and contains surface condensation, with thirty-five sealed PCM pods inside.
 No drips on your skin, your sofa or the bed.

 Will it fit a curved joint like a knee or shoulder?+